 Our facilities are managed through an active plan that supports both long and short term District goals.
 The success of these efforts may be noted in the efficiencies our department has realized.
 While our facility area has increased by 116% there are five fewer maintenance employees budgeted in the current fiscal year than there were in 1990.
-Maintenance and Operations currently employs approximately 119 full-time employees.
+Support Services currently employs approximately 119 full-time employees.

 Our harsh weather conditions have also contributed to the importance of maintaining our facilities for the health and well-being of those we serve.
 We continuously incorporate new material and construction techniques specialized for extreme cold weather conditions.

 - Facility maintenance and custodial services for more than 20 structures (11 schools and 4 support facilities)

 - Door-to-door transportation of students in one of the harshest climates on earth